 Done…just kidding.
 Not even close.

 In my experience in stitching photos into a panorama.
 I never got the perfect one and I’m sure a lot of people experience it, even if they don’t realize it.
-What I mean is the problem of a panorama isn’t visible at first glance but in the detail.
+What I mean is the problem of a panorama isn’t visible at first glance.
+But can be seen in the detail.

-Take a look at my panorama.
+Take a look at the Jakarta National Monument Panorama.
 Look nice huh.
 But then I zoom in and then I can see some part of the image doesn’t align well.

-Now this photo ready.
+Now the photo is ready.
 Save and close.
 Back to Lightroom and start with the basic adjustment.
 Transform to black and white.
 Just decrease the highlight, increase the shadow, and match the white and black.
 Then edited it back to Photoshop.

 Before I began to edit it in Photoshop, I created a plan on what I’m gonna do with the panorama.
 And here’s the idea:

 Don’t understand?
 You don’t have to.
-Basically, there are three parts in my composition.
+Basically, there are three parts to my composition.
 The ground as my foreground; Monas buildings as the Subject; and the sky as the background.

 First I select all of my subjects using the pen tool.
-Just select the Monas and all the building.
+Just select the Monas and all the buildings.
 So later they have their own adjustment.

 Then I began editing the background.
 I used Silver Efex Pro 2.
 What I want was a smooth looking sky.
 But at the same time, I want to keep the cloud form detail since it looks great.